 The central ikat motif on this textile is called Nggaja.
 Nggaja is the local word for elephant and is an ikat motif copied from the Indian silk and cotton patola textiles that were used as currency during the time of the spice trade.

 Warp ikat, single panel, open fringe, commercial cotton thread, natural dyes.
-Ikat tied, dyed, woven in Ende, Flores, 2016.
+Ikat tied, dyed and woven in Ndona, Flores, 2016.

 186 x 37 cm / 73 x 14.5 in